andaze/hugo-jobs/content/applicationrequirements/consultant/_index.en.md

 - Leadership and management in the implementation of project plans, as well as the evaluation and comparison of relevant third party products, as well as complementary products, before developing solutions.
 - Effective communication with clients, facilitation of meetings, providing materials, samples, and minutes
 - Support for migration from other CRM systems such as Salesforce to Microsoft products
 - Acquire projects by preparing project plans, estimates, and scopes and making proposals

-&nbsp;
-### Required（MUST）
+#### Required（MUST）

 - Experience in project management（More than 5 years）
 - Experience writing functional and technical specifications for projects such as customization, data migration, and system integration（More than 3 years）
 - Experience in Azure or Dynamics 365 implementation, operation and maintenance（More than 3 years）
 - .NET, JavaScript, and SQL Server programming knowledge and experience
 - English proficiency（Ability to read, write and speak at a business level.）

-&nbsp;
-### reception（WANT）
+#### welcome（WANT）

 - Experience working on projects from order receipt through requirements definition, design, development, and implementation
 - Interest in and knowledge of new technologies
 - Professional certifications for related products
-- Familiarity with the Microsoft product suite（Example：Visual Studio、PowerBI、office365、SQL Server、DevOps etc.）
+- Familiarity with the Microsoft product suite（Example：Visual Studio、PowerBI、office365、SQL Server、DevOps, etc.）

-&nbsp;
-### Who we are looking for
+#### Who we are looking for

 - Ability to recognize and respect others and each other
 - Ability to work autonomously on projects
 - Ability to analyze business operations based on logic, insight, and proposals
 - Curiosity, honesty and flexibility to try new things
 - Client-focused, long-term success orientation

-&nbsp;
-### Workplace and working hours
+#### Workplace and working hours

 - Full flexible system
 - Percentage of employees who go to work or travel: Less than 25
-&nbsp;

-### Recruitment Background
+#### Recruitment Background

 We provide IT consulting and implementation support to companies in a wide range of industries, including finance, broadcasting, and real estate.
 Thanks to the trust and achievements we have cultivated over the years, we have received many requests for our services.
 However, there are many cases where we have no choice but to decline because we do not have enough staff.
 We have decided to increase the number of staff this time in order to respond to the increasing number of projects in the future and to expand our business further.

 ---

 {{< nextButtonBox >}}